 Remember, the color you see on your computer or phone screen may appear different than it does in person.
 That’s why we recommend getting a paint swatch or sample of your favorite Benjamin Moore exterior paint colors so you can see how the color is really going to look.

 Choosing the wrong exterior paint color is an expensive mistake, so take your time when choosing a color and make sure it looks the way you want it to before you paint your entire house.
 For help calculating the cost of your exterior paint project, check out our DIY painting cost breakdown.
-Which color are you thinking of using on your exterior in 2022?
+Which color are you thinking of using on your exterior?
 Let us know in the comments!

 Check out our Exterior Painting page for even more information on exterior painting, paints, and products.